TraCE-21ka: Simulation of Transient Climate Evolution over the last

 Atmospheric Greenhouse Gases (GHGs)

 Ice cores indicate that atmospheric concentrations of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) have varied over glacial-interglacial cycles with systematically higher values during interglacials than during glacial periods.
-At the LGM, concentrations of these well-mixed GHGs were ~185 ppm for CO2, 350 ppb for CH4, and 200 ppb for N2O.
-The atmospheric CO2 started to rise at ~17 ka within Heinrich Stadial 1 (HS1) reaching 240 ppm by the onset of the Bølling-Allerød (BA) ~14.6 ka.
+At the LGM, concentrations of these well-mixed GHGs were about 185 ppm for CO2, 350 ppb for CH4, and 200 ppb for N2O.
+In our simulation atmospheric CO2 started to rise at ~17 ka within Heinrich Stadial 1 (HS1) reaching 240 ppm by the onset of the Bolling-Allerod (BA) ~14.6 ka.
 After a ~5 ppm drop between the BA and Younger Dryas (YD), CO2 began rising again in the middle of the YD (~12.5 ka) and increased another 30 ppm from 235 to 265 ppm before the onset of the Holocene.
 The total CO2 rise during the last deglaciation was ~80 ppm (from 185 to 265 ppm).
 During the early Holocene, CO2 decreased by 5 ppm between 10 and 8 ka, and then rose again by 20 ppm to reach the pre-industrial level of 280 ppm.
 Atmospheric CH4 also started to rise at ~17 ka reaching ~650 ppb at the onset of the BA and then leveling off until the start of the YD.
 A sharp drop in CH4 occurred at the onset of the YD, usually attributed to a decreased wetlands production, followed by an abrupt increase at the end of the YD.
 During the Holocene, CH4 decreased until ~4 ka before resuming its increase to pre-industrial levels of 760 ppb.
 Atmospheric N2O had a similar transient evolution to atmospheric CH4, albeit with much smaller increases from 200 ppb at LGM to 270 ppb at pre-industrial.

 Ice Sheets and Paleogeography